-As reported on Global Aviation Resource Spitfire Mk FR.XVIIIe SM845 (G-BUOS) made its first flight from IWM Duxford .
-On Tuesday, 17 December 2013, Richard Lake’s Spitfire Mk FR.XVIIIe SM845 took to the skies for the first time since summer 2010, following its rebuild to flying condition by Historic Flying Limited (HFL) at IWM Duxford in conjunction with Airframe Assemblies Ltd on the Isle of Wight.
-Both have been responsible for several high-profile Spitfire restorations in recent years, with their projects now flying in the UK, Europe and USA.
+As reported on Global Aviation Resource, Richard Lake’s Supermarine Spitfire FR.XVIIIe SM845 (G-BUOS) made its first post-restoration flight from Imperial War Museum Duxford on Tuesday, December 17, 2013.
+This was the aircraft’s first hop into the skies since the summer of 2010.
+Historic Flying Limited (HFL) conducted the rebuild at IWM Duxford, in conjunction with Airframe Assemblies Ltd on the Isle of Wight.
+Both companies have been responsible for several high-profile Spitfire restorations in recent years, with their projects now flying in the UK, Europe and USA.

-The Spitfire was subsequently returned to the UK where it has undergone extensive restoration to flying condition by Historic Flying Limited, in the Aircraft Restoration Company’s hangar at IWM Duxford, for its new owner, Richard Lake.
-The aircraft is now painted in the striking silver, with the red spinner adding a flash of colour, of No. 28 Squadron, Hong Kong, during July 1950.
+The Spitfire subsequently returned to the UK, where it underwent extensive restoration to flying condition with Historic Flying Ltd, in the Aircraft Restoration Company’s hangar at IWM Duxford, for its new owner, Richard Lake.
+The aircraft is now painted in a striking, silver scheme – with the red spinner adding a flash of color – representing RAF No. 28 Squadron when based in Hong Kong during July 1950.

 To read more about this restoration read: